Fantasy Prologue: "The Dragon Diaries"

-- Beginning of the column 'The Black Rivers' by Abbas Habib
+- Excerpt from the column 'The Black Rivers' by Abbas Habib

 In the Aswad mountains there was a town nestled under the shadow of a volcano which had been dormant for centuries.
 The town was called Baseeta.
 It was an Arabic word which has no English translation.
 The closest would be the phrase: “I will unleash my revenge on you, when you least expect it.”

 It seemed fitting for a town at the base of a volcano.
-But, the last few remaining humans of today know that the threat of revenge did not come from that fiery entity.
+But as the last few remaining humans of today know, that the threat of revenge did not come from that fiery entity.

 Our story starts in the year 19,000 on the planet Sahara.
 The town of Baseeta had been abandoned for 90 years.

-Farah made her way up the steep, winding streets and into the heart of the town.
-Finally, she thought, she was finally in the ghost town she had read so much about.
+Djamila made her way up the steep, winding streets and into the heart of the town.
+Finally, she thought, finally she was in the ghost town she had read so much about.
 She could still smell the hot sun in the stone as the town took it’s first breath of relief in the night air.

 On the highest tier was The Tamer Residence, carved into the side of the mountain.
 The four stories of balconies were crumbling and the zellijs were peeling but it towered over the alleyway like a goddess comforting a rat in the street.